micropython/micropython/docs/library/network.rst

 This module provides network drivers and routing configuration.
 Network drivers for specific hardware are available within this module and are used to configure a hardware network interface.
 Configured interfaces are then available for use via the :mod:`socket` module.
+To use this module the network build of firmware must be installed.

 For example::